Sign Up For Our Latest Updates

 “Emerging markets are getting crushed: The oil crash raises the risk of a full-blown crisis in the emerging market world.” – CNN Money, February 2016

 It’s a tale as old as time.
 Emerging Markets stocks “need” higher oil prices.
-Oil is said to be their lifeblood; without it they are doomed to a state of perennial crisis.
+Oil is said to be their lifeblood; without it, they are doomed to a state of perennial crisis.

-In markets investors prefer simple narratives, and lumping all Emerging Markets into one bucket with one driving factor (Crude Oil) makes investors feel good.
+In markets, investors prefer simple narratives, and lumping all Emerging Markets into one bucket with one driving factor (Crude Oil) makes investors feel good.
 For as long as they can predict which direction Crude Oil is going, they can predict Emerging Markets.

-There’s only two minor problems with this logic:
+There are only two minor problems with this logic: